OWASP/www-chapter-cairo/index.md

 Welcome to the Cairo chapter homepage.
 The chapter leaders are <a href="mailto:mohamed.alfateh@owasp.org">Mohamed Alfateh</a>, <a href="mailto:hassan.mourad@owasp.org">Hassan Mourad</a>, <a href="mailto:fady.othman@owasp.org">Fady Othman</a>, <a href="mailto:ahmed.saafan@owasp.org">Ahmed Saafan</a> and Adel Abdel Moneim.

 Follow chapter news on [Twitter](https://twitter.com/owaspegypt) | [Join Chapter Mailing List](https://groups.google.com/a/owasp.org/forum/?pli=1#!forum/cairo-chapter) | [Join Chapter Slack Group](https://join.slack.com/share/zt-gntsswme-84zLLkdmcEdUvKPnYc~UUA)

+### Upcoming Meetings

+We schedule our meetings on the [OWASP Cairo Meetup Group](https://www.meetup.com/OWASP-Cairo-Chapter/)

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 Speaking at OWASP Cairo Chapter Events
 ---------------------------------------